xmzt/crpy/lexr/README.md

 **(line+)**

-Records position of 'src' + 'node.off' in list of line offsets for line.column diagnostics.
+Records position of 'src + node.off' in list of line offsets for line.column diagnostics.

 **(off=)**